Axel00x/Soundify/docs/Installation.md

-# Work in Progress
+# Installation

-- installer
+- Run `setup.bat`
+- after the setup use `start.bat` to start the application